renatomaia/coutil/doc/manual.md

 it is used to store the result;
 otherwise a new address structure is created.
 Therefore,
-`nextdomain` is `"ipv4"` if the next address id a IPv4 address, or `"ipv6"` if the next address id a IPv6 address, or `nil` if the next call will return no address.
+`nextdomain` is `"ipv4"` if the next address is a IPv4 address, or `"ipv6"` if the next address is a IPv6 address, or `nil` if the next call will return no address.

 As an example,